tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 which depend on plaintext TLS information may require fundamentally different approaches to continue working.
 For example, in managed enterprise settings, one approach may be to disable ECH entirely via group policy and for client implementations to honor this action.

-Another approach may be to intercept and decrypt client TLS connections.
+In the context of {{rejected-ech}}, another approach may be to intercept and decrypt client TLS connections.
 The feasibility of alternative solutions is specific to individual deployments.